goooseman/devsparks-blog/NOTES.md

 A monospace Fira Code font with ligatures should be used.

-For light theme the background is Amber and text color is graphite.
+For light theme (`.light-theme`) the background is Amber and text color is graphite.
-For dark theme the background is graphite and text color is amber.
+For dark theme (`.dark-theme`) the background is graphite and text color is amber.

 The layout:
+- breakpoints: >680px - desktop, <680px mobile
+- container: 600px on desktop, or 100% with 20px padding on mobile
 - header:
-  - contains navigation links Home, Hacks, Search box, Fix typo
+  - contains navigation links Hacks, Search box, Fix typo
+  - Currently opened link should have `.link-active` class
-  - Active link should be underlined
+  - .link-active/hovered link should be underlined
-  - Non-active links to be with lighten color
-  - When hover, active design is applied
-  - search is a horizontal line when not active/hover, and bordered when active/hover. color of line/border should match text color for current theme
+  - search is a horizontal line when not active/hover, and bordered when active/hover. color of line/border should match text color for current theme. placeholder text should also be of text color
-  - Fix typo link should be on the right, all other elements on the left
+  - Fix typo link and switch theme switch should be on the right, all other elements on the left
 - main area
   - background color matches other areas of the website. but it has background shadow on top/bottom to make it look like lower then header and footer
 - footer
-  - contains photo of the author with transparent bg and a small about text. text is wrapped with a border of current color text for the current theme
+  - contains photo of the author with transparent bg and a small about text. text is wrapped with a single border around whole text, not single parapgraph, of current color text for the current theme
+  - should have flex layout
+  - for desktop photo on the left column, text on the right
+  - for mobile photo is aligned to center and above the text

 ## Tech Requirements